 Delahoyde & Hughes

-If we apply Greek tragic vision to this story, the tale fits into an ancient formula of art.
+If we apply Greek tragic vision to this story, the tale may fit into an ancient formula of art.
 Aristotle's Poetics defines the three characteristics of successful Greek tragedy as recognition, reversal, and tragic flaw.
-The story of Actaeon has all three of these elements.
+Does the story of Actaeon has all three of these elements?
 The hunter becomes the hunted, a classic version of reversal.
-Actaeon also surely must recognize what it feels like to be a deer, the one pursued by hounds.
-His consciousness has become entrapped in the animal world.
+Actaeon also surely must finally recognize what it feels like to be a deer, the one pursued by hounds.
+His consciousness has become entrapped in the animal world....

-- What are Actaeon and his friends doing at the beginning of the story?
-Are they hunting to survive or are they hunting for other reasons.
-How can you tell?
+- However, what are Actaeon and his friends doing at the beginning of the story?

-- What do you thing the sentiment of the poet about the hunters and their actions?
+- What do you think is the sentiment of the poet about the hunters and their actions?

 Actaeon sees Diana (and her nymphs), twin sister of Apollo, an eternally virgin huntress who haunts wild places.
 She is sometimes referred to as Potnia Theron (Mistress of the Beasts) indicating her concern for and power over wild animals.
 She is also concerned with women's transition from girlhood to adulthood (via marriage) and with childbirth, a concern she shares with Hera and Eileithyia.
 Women who die are said to be struck down by her arrows.
 From a woman's point of view, Artemis represents an experience of her nascent feminine nature.
 But, from a man's point of view, an image of a young girl suggestive of Diana/Artemis represents the anima -- the name Jung gave to a female figure, in a man's dream or fantasy, which belongs not to the personal, but to the collective unconscious.
 The anima is an image of the feminine indicative of the male subject's unconscious attitudes towards women, and his notions about them.
 Diana/Artemis thus reflects a particular stage in his relation with his unconscious image of the feminine.